AOSPK/android-issues/.github/ISSUE_TEMPLATE/android-issue.md

 <!-- THIS SECTION IS MANDATORY.
 If it is not filled out correctly, your issue will be marked as invalid.
 Example:
-/device polaris (found at https://wiki.aospk.org/devices/) /version eleven or eleven_plus (for plus version)
+/device lmi (found at https://wiki.aospk.org/devices/) /version eleven
 -->

 /device